-A return on investments is required which, over the long term, is expected to be consistent with the Trustees' goal of meeting the Statutory Funding Objective.
-The Trustees will monitor the performance of the Scheme's assets against liabilities and the performance of the Fiduciary Manager against the agreed objectives.
+A return on investments is required which, over the long term, is expected to be consistent with the Trustees' goal of meeting the Statutory Funding Objective and any additional long-term funding objectives.
+The Trustees will monitor the performance of the Plan's assets against liabilities and the performance of the Fiduciary Manager against the agreed objectives.